 Digital Interactive Media and Software Development Incentive

-Louisiana's 35% Digital Interactive Media and Software Development refundable tax credit — the strongest of its kind in the nation — is helping traditional and digital companies of all sizes gain a competitive edge.
+Louisiana's Digital Interactive Media and Software Development refundable tax credit — the strongest of its kind in the nation — is helping innovative digital media and software development companies of all sizes gain a competitive edge.

-- Effective Jan.
-1, 2012, the tax credit is available at the end of each year for a refund of 100% of its value claimed on Louisiana state tax return OR certified applicants can receive 85% of the value earned as a rebate any time during the year
+- The tax credit is available for a refund of 100% of its value claimed on Louisiana state tax return OR certified applicants can receive 85% of the value earned as a rebate any time during the year.

-The incentive is open to all Louisiana digital interactive media and software development projects that are not regulated under Louisiana Gaming Control Laws.
-The refundable tax credit does not apply to software developed for institutional, private or internal purposes and excludes largely static Internet sites.
+The incentive is open to all companies producing digital interactive media products or platforms in Louisiana.
+Certain exclusions apply, such as static internet websites or software primarily designed for internal use, which are non-qualifying.
 Only work physically performed in Louisiana and only direct development equipment purchased through Louisiana businesses qualifies for the incentive.

 Qualifying development products include: